weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 The module works in two steps:
 1. (Weaviate) Run a search query in Weaviate to find relevant objects.
-2. (OpenAI) Use OpenAI to generate a response based on the results (from the previous step) and the provided prompt or task.
+2. (OpenAI) Use an OpenAI model to generate a response based on the results (from the previous step) and the provided prompt or task.

 :::note
-You can use the Generative OpenAI module with any other modules.
+You can use the Generative OpenAI module with non-OpenAI upstream modules.
 For example, you could use `text2vec-cohere` or `text2vec-huggingface` to vectorize and query your data, but then rely on the `generative-openai` module to generate a response.
 :::

 The generative module can provide results for: